marvinrabe/laravel-graphql-test/README.md

 ### Mutations

 Same as queries.
-But without the third argument the second one still has to be a GraphQL argument array:
+But without the third argument, the second one still needs to be a GraphQL argument array:

 ```php
 $this->mutation('accounts', ['id' => 123]);